-4-17 Marijuana - Commercial Licensing Bylaw
+4-17 MARIJUANA - COMMERCIAL LICENSING BYLAW

-- 4-17.1 Marijuana License Required.
-No person shall carry on the business operating an Adult Use Marijuana Establishment as defined in G.L. c.94G and 935 CMR 500, including the cultivation, processing, packaging, delivering, manufacturing, branding, selling or otherwise transferring or testing marijuana or marijuana products within the Town unless first duly licensed thereof by the Board of Selectmen, which license shall be renewed by said Marijuana Establishment annually. - 4-17.2 Host Community Agreement Required.
-Any Marijuana Establishment operating within the Town shall at all times have a valid Host Community Agreement and operate in accordance with the terms and provisions thereof. - 4-17.3 Regulations.
-The Board of Selectmen may adopt rules and regulations related to the issuance of such licenses, including the fees to be paid therefore and the conditions to be satisfied by any applicant for such a license. - 4-17.4 Applications.
+4-17.1 Marijuana License Required.
+No person shall carry on the business operating an Adult Use Marijuana Establishment as defined in G.L. c.94G and 935 CMR 500, including the cultivation, processing, packaging, delivering, manufacturing, branding, selling or otherwise transferring or testing marijuana or marijuana products within the Town unless first duly licensed thereof by the Board of Selectmen, which license shall be renewed by said Marijuana Establishment annually.

+4-17.2 Host Community Agreement Required.
+Any Marijuana Establishment operating within the Town shall at all times have a valid Host Community Agreement and operate in accordance with the terms and provisions thereof.

+4-17.3 Regulations.
+The Board of Selectmen may adopt rules and regulations related to the issuance of such licenses, including the fees to be paid therefore and the conditions to be satisfied by any applicant for such a license.

+4-17.3.1.
+Social Consumption Prohibited.
+No person shall consume or use or be permitted to consume or use any product containing marijuana or its derivatives on the premises of any Marijuana Establishment.
+Social Consumption Establishments as defined in 935 CMR 500.000, are hereby prohibited in the Town of Essex.

+4-17.4 Applications.
 Applicants for a license shall file an application on a form provided by the Board of Selectmen, signed under the penalties of perjury by the applicant, containing such information as the Board of Selectmen may reasonably require from time to time.
-Each applicant shall pay an application fee as may be reasonably determined from time to time by the Board of Selectmen. - 4-17.5 Hearing.
-The Board of Selectmen must act upon the application within 65 days of a public hearing with due written notice provided to the applicant of the time, date and location where such application will be heard. - 4-17.6 Enforcement.
+Each applicant shall pay an application fee as may be reasonably determined from time to time by the Board of Selectmen.

+4-17.5 Hearing.
+The Board of Selectmen must act upon the application within 65 days of a public hearing with due written notice provided to the applicant of the time, date and location where such application will be heard.

+4-17.6 Enforcement.
 The Board of Selectmen may issue orders as appropriate to aid in the enforcement of this regulation and may enforce these provisions in equity, including the request for injunctive relief, in a court of competent jurisdiction.
 Any failure to comply with any order issued hereunder shall result in the issuance of a formal warning.
 Any failure to comply with such a warning shall result in a fine of \$100.00.
 Any failure to comply after the issuance of said final fine may be punishable by a subsequent fine of \$300.00.
 Each day of a continued non-compliance shall constitute a separate violation.
-Further, the Board of Selectmen may hold a hearing, with notice to the licensee, to determine if such license should be modified, suspended or revoked. - 4-17.7 Limitation on Adult Use Marijuana Retailers.
+Further, the Board of Selectmen may hold a hearing, with notice to the licensee, to determine if such license should be modified, suspended or revoked.

+4-17.7 Limitation on Adult Use Marijuana Retailers.
 The number of Adult Use Marijuana Establishments, as defined in G.L. c.94G, §1 and 935 CMR 500.002, licensed to be located in the Town shall be limited as follows:

+Type of Marijuana Establishment Number Permitted

+Marijuana Retailer 1

+Marijuana Cultivator 1

+Marijuana Product Manufacturer 1

+Marijuana Microbusiness 1

+Independent Testing Laboratory 1

+Marijuana Research Facility 1

+Marijuana Transporter 1

+Delivery-Only Licensee 1

+Social Consumption Establishment 0

-\ this number is equal twenty percent (20%) of the number of licenses issued within the Town for the retail sale of alcoholic beverages not to be drunk on the premises where sold pursuant to MGL c.138 §15 as of March 23, 2020.
+this number is equal twenty percent (20%) of the number of licenses issued within the Town for the retail sale of alcoholic beverages not to be drunk on the premises where sold pursuant to MGL c.138 §15 as of March 23, 2020.